-Use a cookie scoop to portion out little mounds, and put them directly in a skillet with some olive oil (here’s the size I like to make the little mounds):
+Use a cookie scoop to portion out little mounds of the chickpea mixture, and put them directly in a skillet with some olive oil (here’s the size I like to make the little mounds):

 I’m sure you can get a more even, robust crunch if you deep fry them, but I love pan frying in just a little bit of olive oil.
 It really adds a lovely flavor to the chickpeas, that something like a flavorless vegetable oil cannot add.